vishnusreddy/address-book-management/README.md

 # Address Book Management
 A simple API built with Django Rest Framework and MySQL that allows you to add, update, view and delete addresses.

+Additional features I've added are - Find all addresses from a specific pincode (filter by pincode), mandated a unique phone number and a view to get address by phone number.

 ## Steps to Replicate
 1. Clone the code in the repository with ```git clone https://github.com/vishnureddys/address-book-management``` and then ```cd address-book-management```.